inferno986return/mipung-font-family/README.md

 Other writing systems are unsupported including CJK, Arabic, Devanagari, etc.

 Esperanto is completely supported and there's even a Smesmilo symbol!

+## What is Brisa Sans?

+Brisa Sans is fork by Christiano Sobral (cssobral2013) which is a modification of the original Breeze Sans to include a black weight, true italics, tabularised figures and a variable font.
+The licence is the Apache License 2.0 so this could be used as a base.

+The font does not work as intended within Brave and I want the condensed to be a separate family.

 ## Any other ideas?